waocats/crabgo/src/doc/src/reference/resolver.md

 See the chapter [Specifying Dependencies] for more details about how dependency requirements are specified.

-The [`cargo tree`] command can be used to visualize the result of the resolver.
+The [`crabgo tree`] command can be used to visualize the result of the resolver.

 [Specifying Dependencies]: specifying-dependencies.md
-[`cargo tree`]: ../commands/cargo-tree.md
+[`crabgo tree`]: ../commands/crabgo-tree.md

 ## SemVer compatibility

-Cargo uses [SemVer] for specifying version numbers.
+Crabgo uses [SemVer] for specifying version numbers.
 This establishes a common convention for what is compatible between different versions of a package.
 See the [SemVer Compatibility] chapter for guidance on what is considered a "compatible" change.
-This notion of "compatibility" is important because Cargo assumes it should be safe to update a dependency within a compatibility range without breaking the build.
+This notion of "compatibility" is important because Crabgo assumes it should be safe to update a dependency within a compatibility range without breaking the build.